Shani Mootoo: Writing and literary career

 Mootoo's novels are found on course lists in the Departments of English, Liberal Arts, Women's Studies, and Cultural Studies at universities in the Caribbean, Canada, the United States, England, Europe, India, and Australia.

-Mootoo's literary papers are held at Simon Fraser University Special Collections and Rare Books.
+Her literary papers are held at Simon Fraser University Special Collections and Rare Books.
 The collection contains "printed typescripts of published works with drafts and related working papers, published reviews, drafts of unpublished works, lecture notes, professional correspondence, notebooks and sketchbooks, video productions in VHS format, audio materials and works of visual art".

-In 2022 the Writers' Trust of Canada awarded Mootoo its Writers' Trust Engel/Findley Award for her body of work.
+In 2022, the Writers' Trust of Canada awarded Mootoo its Writers' Trust Engel/Findley Award for her body of work.